Ludlow: Marcher town

 The town prospered, with a population of about 1,725 by 1377, and sustained a population of about 2,000 for several centuries thereafter.
 It was a market town; market day was held on every Thursday throughout the 15th century.
 In particular, it served as a centre for the sale of wool and cloth.
 It was home to various trades, and in 1372 boasted 12 trade guilds including metalworkers, shoemakers, butchers, drapers, mercers, tailors, cooks, bakers and probably the most notable in the town, the Palmer's Guild.

-In the mid sixteenth century the London merchant Sir Rowland Hill gave the money for a new bridge over the Teme, and the annual St. Catherine’s fair.
+In the mid sixteenth century the London merchant Sir Rowland Hill gave the money for a new bridge over the Teme, and the annual St. Catherine's fair.

 There were merchants of moderate wealth in the town and especially wool merchants, such as Laurence of Ludlow, who lived at nearby Stokesay Castle.
 The collection and sale of wool and the manufacture of cloth continued to be the primary source of wealth until the 17th century.

 This prosperity is expressed in stone masonry, wood carvings and stained-glass at St. Laurence's parish church; effectively a wool church, it is the largest in Shropshire and a member of the Greater Churches Group.
 Despite the presence of some Decorated work it is largely Perpendicular in style.
 Its size and grandeur has given it the nickname "the cathedral of the Marches", and from 1981 to 2020 there was a suffragan Bishop of Ludlow.

-During the Wars of the Roses, Richard, Duke of York seized the castle and turned it into one of his main strongholds.
+During the Wars of the Roses, the castle—which he held through his Mortimer inheritance—was one of Richard, Duke of York's main strongholds.
 The Lancastrian forces captured Ludlow in 1459, at the Rout of Ludford Bridge, but the Yorkists won control of England in 1461.
 The castle became property of the Crown, passing to Richard's son, Edward IV.
 The town rose in prominence under Edward's reign and was incorporated as a borough, and began sending representatives to Parliament.
 Edward set up the Council of Wales and the Marches in 1472, headquartering it at Ludlow, and sent his son Edward, Prince of Wales, to live there, as nominal (being only a young boy) head of the council.
 It was at Ludlow that the young prince heard the news of his father's death in 1483 and was himself proclaimed King Edward V of England.
+It was from Ludlow that Edward V was brought back to London with his young brother, both to be confined in the Tower of London when, after a short period of time, they were never seen again.